FAQ

 How do I request tickets for non-profit use?

 Not-for-profit organizations holding fundraising events can request free ticket vouchers to a DCPA show once per year.
 Please submit requests three months prior to the event.
 If your request is confirmed, you will receive a letter including a ticket voucher and marketing materials for the show.
-Please be aware that as a non-profit organization, our inventory is limited, and requests are honored on a first-come, first-served basis.
+Please be aware that as a non-profit organization, our inventory is limited.

 Yes.
 A variety of low-cost programs are available.